foundersandcoders/coursebook/src/mentoring/design-week/discovery.md

 The questions should be organised into a conversational flow which can be followed in each interview.

 Developers should write a brief introduction which they'll start off the interview with.
 It should include a one-sentence summary of what the idea is, without hinting at what the product will be.
 All interviews should begin without bias, in order to get honest and genuine feedback from a user.

-## Consequence scanning

-Developers are encouraged to think about the effects of building a product like the one they have in mind.
-What good could it do?
-And what harm might it cause?

-Create a table with two rows and two columns.
-The rows can be labelled "Intentended" and "Unintended"; and the columns labelled "Positive" and "Negative".
-You'll then have four squares for the developers to add notes.

-Developers should add notes to the relevant sections for different intended/unintedend and positive/negative consequences of the app.
-The consequences might be broad, and can be imminent or distant.
-The main idea here is to consider the impact of a certain digital product.